Logo der Bayerischen Akademie der Wissenschaften

 To save space and to draw attention to the headword, it is given in an abbreviated form in the quotations.

-The original text of the quotations is printed in roman script; explanations are printed in italics, as are all other editorial additions (headings, remarks about textual matters etc.).
+The original text of the quotations is printed in roman type; explanations are printed in italics, as are all other editorial additions (headings, remarks about textual matters etc.).

-The original text of the quotations is printed in roman script; explanations are printed in italics, as are all other editorial additions (headings, remarks about textual matters etc.).
+The original text of the quotations is printed in roman type; explanations are printed in italics, as are all other editorial additions (headings, remarks about textual matters etc.).

-The original of translated texta ia provided, as are parallel versions (the passage is indicated in italics, because it does not contain the headword).
+The original of translated texts ia provided, as are parallel versions (a citation is written in italics when it does not contain the headword).

-The original of translated texta ia provided, as are parallel versions (the passage is indicated in italics, because it does not contain the headword).
+The original of translated texts ia provided, as are parallel versions (a citation is written in italics when it does not contain the headword).

 Later attestations of a recurring combination are usually put in parentheses after the earliest one; brackets are also used to bring together passages linked by subject matter.